LEQO-Framework/leqo-backend/README.md

 # LEQO Back-End

-The back-end for the Quasm low-code platform leqo.
+The back-end for the QASM low-code platform LEQO.
 It does:

-- provide a REST-API for the leqo front-end
+- provide a REST-API for the LEQO front-end
-- enrich Quasm programs via ID-based imports
+- enrich QASM programs via ID-based imports
-- merge multiple programs into one
+- merge multiple QASM programs into one

 ## Deployment

 ## Development

-### Start LEQO Backend with Docker
+### Start LEQO Back-End with Docker

 Run the following command: